Apple + Recommended

 WebKit vulnerabilities affect all iOS browsers

 Some vulnerabilities that Apple patches in its security updates involve WebKit, the rendering engine used by the Safari Web browser.
-In fact, as of September 2024, all third-party browsers on iOS and iPadOS use WebKit; Apple’s App Store policies prohibit browsers like Firefox and Chrome from bringing their own engines.
+In fact, as of early 2024, all third-party browsers on iOS and iPadOS use WebKit; Apple’s App Store policies prohibit browsers like Firefox and Chrome from bringing their own engines.
 (Technically, the EU is exempt from that restriction, but developers have not yet exercised the option to distribute non-WebKit versions of their browsers for iPhone or iPad.)

 Apple’s patching policy provides a false sense of security